Top Menu

 Summary

-For men, a reproductive hazard can affect the sperm.
-For a woman, a reproductive hazard can cause different effects during pregnancy, depending on when she is exposed.
+A woman who is exposed during pregnancy can have different effects, depending on when she was exposed.
 During the first 3 months of pregnancy, it might cause a birth defect or a miscarriage.
-During the last 6 months of pregnancy, it could slow the growth of the fetus, affect the development of its brain, or cause premature labor.
+During the last 6 months of pregnancy, it could slow the growth of the fetus, affect the development of its brain, or cause preterm labor.

 National Institute of Environmental Health Sciences